Bshaheen94/Homework/README.md

 # Baby Aesha Shaheen
 ## About Me ^__^
 _ _ _
 #### I am from Pakistan and I have been here for about 21 years.
-I have studied from elementary to college here in America.
 I am a recent graduate from Maryville University of St. Louis in 2023.
+I am passionate about leveraging data to drive strategic decision-making and optimize business processes, I want to specialize in database analytics and Python programming.
+With a strong foundation in data management and analysis, coupled with advanced skills in Python programming, I want to excel in transforming complex datasets into actionable insights.
+In addition to my technical skills, I am a collaborative team player with excellent communication and project management abilities.
+I enjoy working in dynamic environments where I can contribute my expertise to cross-functional teams and learn from diverse perspectives.

 Here are some of my goals:
 ___
 _ _ _
 ### _GOALS_